Ambuli

-Ambuli is a 2012 Indian Tamil language stereoscopic science fiction horror 3D film written and directed by Hari Shankar and Hareesh Narayan, who earlier directed Orr Eravuu in 2010.
+Ambuli is a 2012 Indian Tamil language stereoscopic period science fiction horror 3D film written and directed by Hari Shankar and Hareesh Narayan, who earlier directed Orr Eravuu in 2010.
 The film is the first stereoscopic film to be directed.
 Produced by KTVR Loganathan, the film features an ensemble cast of R. Parthiban, Gokulnath, Jagan, P. S. Srijith, R. Ajay, Sanam Shetty, and Jothisha.
 The film released on 17 February 2012, where it ran for over 100 days and became a box office success.